Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Xavier vs. Pittsburgh Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's game between the Xavier Musketeers (26-9) and the Pittsburgh Panthers (24-11) at Greensboro Coliseum has a projected final score of 77-73 based on our computer prediction, with Xavier taking home the win.
-Tipoff is at 12:10 PM on March 19.
+Sunday's contest at Greensboro Coliseum has the Xavier Musketeers (26-9) going head-to-head against the Pittsburgh Panthers (24-11) at 12:10 PM (on March 19).
+Our computer prediction projects a 77-73 win for Xavier, who is a small favorite based on our model.

-Based on our computer prediction, Pittsburgh is projected to cover the spread (4.5) against Xavier.
-The two sides are projected to come in below the 152.5 over/under.
+Based on our computer prediction, Pittsburgh projects to cover the 5.5-point spread in its matchup versus Xavier.
+The over/under has been set at 151.5, and the two teams are projected to go under that total.

 Xavier vs. Pittsburgh Game Info & Odds